Eureka !

 Like Nova for Windows to name one famous application, all these software also display trajectories of artificial satellites, comets, asteroids and Kuiper objects, in fact they are only limited by your computer memory and the update or not of your data files.

 Before going further, check also the recent news on the major associations websites devoted to these activities.
-Asteroids, comets and some other moving bodies are reported to the International Astronomical Union, IAU; novae and supernovae also or to the American Association of Variable Stars Observers, AAVSO, his foreign representatives and on the website of the International Supernovae Network, ISN.
+Asteroids, comets and some other moving bodies are reported to the International Astronomical Union, IAU; novae and supernovae also or to the American Association of Variable Stars Observers, AAVSO, its foreign representatives and on the website of the International Supernovae Network, ISN.

 At last you will never discover a new nebula or a remote galaxy because all them are probably catalogued until some far distance - a few nebulae are hidden or are so hard to find in stars clusters or dusts clouds that only the more powerful telescopes have a chance to drive them out.
 For galaxies the question is even no more in the hands of amateurs or even of grounds observatories but rather an affair reserved to large space telescopes.